We should know. We already went to Venice 4 times and explored the city and area.

 Venice is a uniquely charming city and has plenty to keep you occupied.

-Nevertheless, while you’re in one week in Venice, you might also want to explore beyond the Floating City and see its neighboring cities even for a day.
+Nevertheless, while you’re in one week in Venice, you might also want to explore beyond the Floating City.
+And much more, see its neighboring cities even for a day.

 There are many options for you.
 Feel free to choose among these 7 similarly beautiful places from Venice.